Nonzero $\mathfrak{n}$-cohomology of Totally Degenerate Limit of Discrete Series representations: Introduction

 \subsection{Acknowledgements}

 The author thanks Jayce Getz for suggesting the research topic and its connections to the Gan Gross Prasad conjecture.
 Much of section \ref{section: GGP applications} in particular bears his ideas and patient guidance.
 Many critical tools and examples were brought to the author's attention by Matt Kerr, Alfio Fabio La Rosa, and Colleen Robles.
-Finally, the author thanks Wolfgang Soergel for the numerous discussions that helped with understanding key details in his results.
+We also thank Wolfgang Soergel for the numerous discussions that helped with understanding key details in his results.
+We thank Sugwoo Shin with help on answering questions on tempered $L$-packets of unitary groups.
+Finally, we thank Michael Harris and Birgit Speh for the discussions that led to the intertwining map that we give in Section \ref{section: low rank GGP}.